Get a free, no obligation personal loan quote with rates as low as 9.99%

 Just as there are advantages and disadvantages for the tenant, there are advantages and disadvantages for the seller.

-• Can Charge Higher Rent – Because a house is more desirable than the average apartment, they’re also in a position to charge a higher amount for rental fees.
+• You Can Charge Higher Rent – Because a house is more desirable than the average apartment, they’re also in a position to charge a higher amount for rental fees.

 Is A Rent-To-Own Program Right For You?

-Rent-To-Own FAQs
+Rent-To-Own In Canada FAQs

 Do I need rent-to-own insurance?